Commercial Pilot Course Costs (for those with no previous experience):

 Candidates who hold a Private Helicopter Pilot Licence will be credited with 40 hours flight time and 40 hours ground school time and must:

 These flight times are Transport Canada minimum requirements.
-Some students may require more training, depending on his or her progress during training; however, most students complete the course within the minimum requirement.
+Some students may require further training depending on his or her progress during the course; however, most students complete the course within the minimum requirement.

 A word about student employment prospects